-These Frozen Take 5 Delight Bars are a salty and sweet treat!
-Featuring a pretzel crust with layers of chocolate, peanut-butter cheesecake, homemade caramel, and chopped peanuts!
+These Take 5 Cheesecake Bars are a salty and sweet treat!
+Featuring a pretzel crust with layers of chocolate, peanut-butter cheesecake, homemade caramel, and chopped peanuts.
+Serve them frozen for an extra delicious experience!

 Take 5 bars are my favorite candy.
 I just had to come up with a homemade treat inspired by them.

-So, I give you Frozen Take 5 Delight Bars.
+So, I give you Take 5 Cheesecake Bars.
 A buttery, salty pretzel crust is topped with melted semi-sweet chocolate (better than milk chocolate!), followed by a peanut butter-cheesecake layer, then a thick layer of from-scratch caramel that's sprinkled with chopped peanuts.

 If salty and sweet desserts are your thing (they are so my thing), this one's for you.
 It's creamy, crunchy, rich, and dare I say...refreshing.